ResearchObject/packaging_data_with_ro-crate/episodes/08-contextual-entities.md

 ---
-title: "Contextual entities"
+title: Contextual entities
 teaching: 2
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::::: questions
-- "How can I describe things in the world?"
+- How can I describe things in the world?
-- "How can I give details about licenses?"
+- How can I give details about licenses?
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: objectives
-- "Understand the difference between contextual and data entities"
+- Understand the difference between contextual and data entities
-- "Add a contextual entity to the RO-Crate"
+- Add a contextual entity to the RO-Crate
 ::::::::::::::::::::::::::::::::::::::::::::::::::